-It may come as a shock, but flood damage is probably not covered by your homeowners insurance policy.
-Depending on where you live, Flood coverage is a totally separate insurance policy that you’ll want to consider adding to protect your home or business because 90 percent of all natural disasters in the U.S. involve some type of flooding.
-Mississippi in particular is subject to a wide range of natural disasters.
+It may come as a shock, but flood damage is not covered by your homeowners insurance policy.
+Flood insurance in Mississippi is a totally separate insurance policy that you’ll want to consider adding to protect your home or business because 90 percent of all natural disasters in the U.S. involve some type of flooding.
+Our state in particular is subject to a wide range of natural disasters.

 What exactly is a flood?

 In short, flood waters come from outside your home.

 Flood waters must either affect at least two properties or cover at least two acres of land.
 That means water from outside your property must rise and cause damage to yours and at least one other home.
 Flood waters are categorized as the “unusual rapid accumulation or runoff or surface waters” including an overflow of inland or tidal waters.

 Flood insurance in Mississippi won’t provide coverage if your home’s plumbing or water heater leaks and causes water damage.
 Your homeowners policy is for water damage caused by plumbing or appliances.

 Unless a flood, as described above, is the cause of a backup and overflow, sewer system or sump pump overflows are not considered a flood, even though they might come from outside your home.